 Most clinical mental health counselors conduct therapy with clients to treat various issues such as anxiety, depression, or stress.
 Therefore, strong communication skills are critical.
 They need to be able to assess their clients’ needs and select appropriate treatment plans.
 They also must be able to recognize when to refer clients to other professionals such as psychologists or psychiatrists.

-Clinical mental health counselors can choose to focus on working with specific populations such as the elderly or children.
+Clinical mental health counselors (LMHC) can choose to focus on working with specific populations such as the elderly or children.
 They also can be found working in a variety of settings.
 Schools, government agencies, correctional institutions, residential care facilities, and private practice settings are just a few of the settings where clinical mental health counselors can practice.

 Providing therapy may be the entry point for clinical mental health counselors, but it is not necessarily what they will do forever.
 For example, some eventually move into teaching, consulting, or conducting research.